Note

 -

-Identity provider certificate: Click add certificate to add the certificate from your identity provider.
-Multiple certificates can be added.
+Identity provider certificate: Click Add Certificate to add the certificate from your identity provider.
+You can add multiple certificates.

 -